-To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck vehicle could move very rapidly.
-You could lose control and hit people or objects.
-Do not shift into a drive gear while the engine is running at high speed.
+To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck

 N: In this position, the engine does not connect with the wheels.
 To restart the engine when the vehicle is already moving, use N (Neutral) only.